coatyio/coaty-js/docs/man/developer-guide.md

 The Coaty framework provides an opinionated set of core object types to be used or extended by Coaty applications.
 These Coaty objects are the subject of communication between Coaty agents.
-The core object type hierarchy is defined in the `@coaty/core` module and looks as follows:
+The core type hierarchy is defined in the `@coaty/core` module and looks as follows:

 ```
 CoatyObject